-Risk Type Definition & Examples Strategic Arise from the fundamental decisions that our Directors, Executive/Local Management take concerning an organization's products or services.
+Risks Type Definition & Examples Strategic Arise from the fundamental decisions that our Directors, Executive/Local Management take concerning an organization's product or services rendered.
 Essentially, strategic risks are risks that affect or are created by the Group's business strategy and strategic objectives.
 Examples: Reduction in business vitality (due to change in business strategy, customer spending patterns, product discovery & changing technology, etc.) Loss of intellectual property & trade secrets Competition for talent Negative impact to reputation/loss of public trust Operational Major risks that affect our organization's ability to execute the strategic plan.
-It results from inadequate or failed internal processes, people and systems or from external events.
-Examples: Disruption of product supply Counterfeiting Inefficient use of resources/increased product or service cost Physical property damage or disruption Compliance Risks of legal sanctions, material financial loss, or loss of reputation that the Group may suffer as a result of its failure to comply with laws, our policies and code of business conduct, and best practices.
-Examples: Violations of laws or regulations governing areas such as: Environmental Employee health & safety
+It resulted from inadequate or failed internal processes, people and systems or from external events.
+Examples: Disruption of product supply Counterfeiting Inefficient use of resources/increased product or service cost Physical property damage or disruption Compliance Risks of legal sanctions, material financial loss, or loss to reputation the Group may suffer as a result of its failure to comply with laws, our policies and code of business conduct, and best practices.
+Examples: Violations of laws or regulations governing areas such as: • Environmental Employee health & safetyClinical trial subject/patient safety Product quality/safety issues Selling and promotion of our products Internal revenue or local tax, and legal laws Financial Risks associated with financing and financial transactions.
+Credit/Default risksLiquidity risks Market risks Financial misstatement